Daniel97er/cs50web-final-project/capstone/README.md

 The Dashboard page contain some important infos.
 At the top of the page is the navigation bar.
 There is a self designed CRM logo which bring you back to the Dashboard page from all other pages.
-In the the top right corner there is a self designed Log out logo.
+In the the top right corner there is a self designed log out logo.

 ![Alt-Text](pictures_documentation/ScreenshotCRMDashboard.png)